ericlindsey/tdcalc/README.md

     nu=0.25
     displ=tdcalc.TDdispHS(obs,tri,slip,nu)

 The run_tdcalc.ipynb file contains a demonstration of how to use the scripts.

-If you wish to calculate displacements for many triangles, it is your responsibility to run the
+If you wish to calculate displacements for many triangles, it is your responsibility to run the function in a loop.

 ### Citation:
 Please cite the Zenodo DOI if you use this code, for example: